dflemstr/tin/README.md

 # `tin`

-`tin` is the code name for a new statically structurally typed programming language.
-It's main purpose is to be embedded in other programs (similar to Lua) but built to easily be compilable (initially JIT).
-It will probably be renamed once it is closer to being in a releasable state.
+`tin` is a new statically structurally typed programming language.
+It's main purpose is to be embedded in other programs (similar to e.g. Lua) but built to easily be compilable (initially JIT).

+`tin` is what you need to create the solder for your application.
+It's easy to build plugin APIs that are type safe using `tin`.

+Despite tin having the chemical symbol `Sn`, `tin` files conventionally use the `.tn` extension because it's easier to remember the mnemonic.

 Currently, the language is a work in progress.
 The MVP will be a Rust library and executable called `tin` that include a JIT compiler and rudimentary type inference.